Posts with the tag Deep Learning:

 Artificial intelligence is not willing to be correct

 As deep learning models get better at representing human language, telling whether a text was written by a human being or a deep learning model becomes harder and harder.
 And because language models reproduce text found online (often without attribution); the risk of considering their output as if they were written by a human changes the reading experience for the reader.
-The last year has been incredible for natural (and programming) language processing.

 The deep learning obesity crisis